 “He's got zero empathy.
 You could be having a conversation and start choking to death and he'd just think, 'Well, this conversation's over.'
 He'd probably just sit there and finish eating whatever you were choking on.”

-A teacher is given the job of saving a disturbed, violent fourteen-year-old boy from permanent expulsion.
+A teacher is given the job of saving a lonely, violent teenage boy on the brink of permanent expulsion.
 Alone in the classroom, an intense battle of wills takes place - but what can be done when a child is afraid of nothing and cares for no one?
-What begins as a seemingly ordinary conversation between teacher and student descends into a raw examination of violence and culpability.
+As this story unfolds we watch a misguided teenage boy's actions ripple through the lives of all of those around him.

-Director Kim Hardwick with Romney Hamilton
+Director Kim Hardwick with Campbell Parsons, Albert Mwangi, Romney Hamilton, Linda Nicholls-Gidley

 Presented by Tiny Dog